jwmiller5/Compliance/compliance/regulatory/gdpr-manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 ### Searching Exchange public folders

 The built-in search in a UDS case will only return email messages that the data subject sent to a mail-enabled public folder or messages that someone else sent to a public folder and also copied the data subject.
 It doesn't return messages that the data subject posted to a public folder.
-To search for items that the data subject posted to a public folder, you can create a separate create a separate Content Search that searches for any item posted to a public folder by the data subject.
+To search for items that the data subject posted to a public folder, you can create a separate Content Search that searches for any item posted to a public folder by the data subject.

 Here's a high-level process to search for items that the data subject posted to a public folder.